wickworks/witchdice/README.md

 - setting: customize which icon shows up for natural 20s

 ###### TECHNICAL ######

-- add https to start of link in copied room
+- rename the party roll/action stuff to make it more consistant

+- when you show up with a room in the url, automatically join that room instead of just filling it in

 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters